 The Business Platinum Card® from American Express has offered excellent value to Canadian business owners for years.
 The card’s impressive 50,000 MR points welcome bonus is enough for a flight to just about anywhere in Europe or Asia, but the long-term benefits – worldwide airport lounge access, impressive travel and business insurance policies, Amex Concierge, and more – also make this card a winner every single year.

 One of the things many American Express cardholders love most is how generous Amex is to their new cardmembers.
-Welcome bonuses regularly reach 25,000 (the Gold Rewards Card), 40,000 (the AeroplanPlus® Platinum Card) and even 50,000 points (the Platinum Card® and the Marriott Bonvoy™ Card), which are exceptional offers if you have any desire to travel the world.
-The Business Platinum Card offers its own welcome bonus of 35,000 MR points when you charge $7,000 in purchases to your Card in your first three months of Cardmembership
+Welcome bonuses regularly reach 25,000 (the Gold Rewards Card and the Platinum Card®) and even 50,000 points (the Marriott Bonvoy™ Card), which are exceptional offers if you have any desire to travel the world.
+The Business Platinum Card offers its own welcome bonus of 50,000 MR points when you charge $7,000 in purchases to your Card in your first three months of Cardmembership

 But many people don’t see past those welcome bonuses: they believe that once the welcome bonus is gone, much of the value of these cards is, too.